GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Experimental Setup and Results

 We also compute Micro and Macro averages:

 where $M_i$ is the metric for dataset $i$, $N_i$ its annotation count, and $n$ the number of datasets.
 With class imbalance up to 170:1, negative-class metrics (accuracy, specificity, ROC-AUC) are omitted to avoid bias.
-This aligns with Section~\ref{Deep}’s focus on rare-event metrics.
 For consistency with Section~\ref{win}, we concatenate up to three adjacent positives for the 60-second variant and unlimited positives for the 4-second variant.